Nasiboyussuf/portfolio/README.md

-# # {Portfolio}
+# # Portfolio
-#### {Basically the application is about myself as a developer and some of the project i have done since i've started coding}  {21/04/2019}
+#### Basically the application is about myself as a developer and some of the project i have done since i've started coding 21/04/2019
-#### By **{Nasibo Yussuf}**
+#### By **Nasibo Yussuf**
 ## Description
-{This application defines who am i and how exactly my coding journey has been.It contains some of the projects i've done since i've started coding.it contains my image,about me section which talks about my educational background,where am coming from and other personal information about me}
+This application defines who am i and how exactly my coding journey has been.It contains some of the projects i've done since i've started coding.it contains my image,about me section which talks about my educational background,where am coming from and other personal information about me
 ## Setup/Installation Requirements
 1.Click the fork button on the top right corner of the file.

 2.Click the clone or download button to clone my work on personal PC.

-}
 ## Known Bugs
 i've not added form to my beauty project but am hoping to add with time  as i'll be learning HTML Forms
 ## Technologies Used